cheikhshift/clm/readme.md

 # clm
 A simple load manager written in Go.
-CLM auto scales your application based on the flags supplied.
+CLM auto scales your stateless application based on the flags supplied.

+** This does not support sessions as of now.!!!!

 ### CMD flags
 	$ clm -h